Here I am in the Cañón del Sumidero (Sumidero Canyon) Near Tuxtla Gutiérrez and San Cristobal , and state of Chiapas, Mexico.

 The Zapatistas have now become totally nonviolent, laid down their arms and adopted a "Ghandian" peaceful resistance approach to their cause.
 However they are subjected to continuous harassment and violent attacks from paramilitary offences.
 Just last November a school teacher was brutally murdered and no formal investigation has been initiated and no arrests made.
 If you care to follow the Zapatista current news see http://enlacezapatista.ezln.org.mx/ .
 Here you can get involved in supporting them.

+As you can see the trees are still there but all you see is the trunks!Now I will return to pictures and comments about the beautiful city of San Cristobal.
 This Santa Domingo church, the oldest church and the location of the Indian (Aztec and Mayan) market.
 I remember this church from my first visit there over 25 years ago.
 The tent structure covering the vendor's booths where not there then.
 It was a more relaxed scene with the crafts just displayed on the ground or small tables.
+This part f the central city with many fancy shops and poor folks asking for donations.
+In contrast here is a modern department store.

 And here are the tourists back at the Indian market.
 This market is huge, the largest craft market in Mexico second only to the one in Oaxaca

-1. Very enjoyable and informative...a voice of neutrality ...the photo's thank you jim
+Very enjoyable and informative...a voice of neutrality ...the photo's thank you jim

-2. i saw tuk tuks [for the 1st time in mex.] on my way to gdl airport --> my driver/guard said they're for a housing development [to shuttle residents back & forth to hwy 23].. anyway, hola from ashland oregon.. nice pics .. i've been to all those places also.
+ReplyDeletei saw tuk tuks [for the 1st time in mex.] on my way to gdl airport --> my driver/guard said they're for a housing development [to shuttle residents back & forth to hwy 23].. anyway, hola from ashland oregon.. nice pics .. i've been to all those places also.

-cheers, kj/karen [ajijic snowbird]
+ReplyDeletecheers, kj/karen [ajijic snowbird]